 Demand is growing fast for lithium, the wonder metal powering electric vehicles, smart phones and space exploration.
-Based on past work, the Yellowknife area has high potential to become a hub for lithium-bearing pegmatites that were the focus of extensive exploration in the mid to late 1950s.
+The Yellowknife area has high potential to become a hub for lithium-bearing pegmatites that were discovered by extensive exploration in the mid to late 1950s.

-In the mid to late 1970s, numerous pegmatites were discovered within a 100-km radius east, northeast and southeast of Yellowknife.
-Historic (pre NI 43-101) inferred tonnage for eight of those deposits varied from 2.3 million tonnes (grading 1.5% Li2O) to 13.9 million tonnes (grading 1.2%Li2O).
+In the mid to late 1970s, numerous pegmatites were evaluated within a 100-km radius east, northeast and southeast of Yellowknife.
+Historic (pre NI 43-101) inferred tonnage for eight of those deposits varied from 2.3 million tonnes (grading 1.5% Li2O) to 13.9 million tonnes (grading 1.2% Li2O).